Where to Start Learning DevOps

 Where to start learning DevOps?

-Many people ask this question, and while there can be different paths, I will share my view of the optimal start.
+Many people ask themselves this question, and although the paths can differ, I'll share my view of the optimal starting point.

-Fundamental concepts don't change for decades, and that's where you should begin.
-There is no point in studying a new "promising" tool if you don't know what it is based on.
-Moreover, hyped things tend to not meet expectations and fade away.
+Fundamentals don't change for decades, which is exactly why you should start with them.
+There's no point in studying a new "promising" tool if you don't know what it's built on — besides, hyped-up things tend to fail to live up to expectations and fizzle out.

-1️⃣ Basics of Operating Systems, particularly Linux, as the only viable option for DevOps.
-This also includes file systems and a set of popular utilities for system management and troubleshooting.
+1️⃣ Operating system basics, in particular Linux, as the only viable option for DevOps.
+This also covers file systems and the set of popular utilities for managing the system and troubleshooting.
 Working in the terminal is a must.

-2️⃣ Computer Networks.
-In their implementation, they are platform-independent (fundamentally), but being able to apply them to the required OS or hardware can be useful.
+2️⃣ Computer networks.
+In their implementation they are platform-independent (fundamentally), but being able to apply them to a specific OS or piece of hardware can be useful.

-3️⃣ Virtualization and Containerization.
-You need to be able to distinguish between them and know their areas of application.
+3️⃣ Virtualization and containerization.
+You need to be able to tell them apart and know their use cases.

-4️⃣ Basics of Automation and Programming.
-The ability to write a program or script in one language will greatly help you in mastering another.
-After all, the main thing is the principle itself.
+4️⃣ Automation basics and programming.
+Being able to write a program or script in one language will help you a lot in mastering another.
+After all, the principle itself is what matters.

-👉 This is, perhaps, the foundation from which you can move forward and study more specific and higher-paying tools like Kubernetes, CI/CD, and Terraform.
+👉 This is, in essence, the foundation from which you'll be able to move on and study the narrower and better-paid tools like your Kubernetes, CI/CD, and Terraform.